-The Agency responds positively to requests for media interviews from media in third countries, as well as to invitations to conferences / meetings enabling it to explain the Agencies work, responsibilities and powers.
+The Agency responds positively to requests for media interviews from media in EEA EFTA states and third countries, as well as to invitations to conferences / meetings enabling it to explain the Agencies work, responsibilities and powers.
 Past examples include, inter alia, Norway and Iceland, in which heated debates on the powers of the Agency in EEA countries took place prior to the adoption of the third energy package in these countries.